 BMedSci (hons), PhD

-- To understand the impact of preterm birth on lung health over the life course and to determine factors predicting poorer outcomes.
+- To understand if preterm associated lung disease is progressive throughout the life course and to predict which babies are at risk of poorer outcomes.

-- To conduct interventions that will improve lung health after preterm birth.
+- To conduct interventions that will arrest or reverse preterm associated lung disease.